DirectAccess Unsupported Configurations

-The following features should not be used with KerbProxy authentication:
+In addition, the following features should not be used with KerbProxy authentication:

-DirectAccess support for Windows 7 clients
+DirectAccess support for Windows 7 clients.

 |For the previous deployments, you should use the Advanced Configuration Wizard, which uses a two-tunnel configuration with a certificate-based computer and user authentication.
-For more information, see Deploy a Single Remote Access Server with Advanced Settings.|
+For more information, see Deploy a Single DirectAccess Server with Advanced Settings.|

 ISATAP is a transition technology that provides IPv6 connectivity in IPv4-only corporate networks.
 It is limited to small- and medium-sized organizations with a single DirectAccess server deployment, and it allows remote management of DirectAccess clients.
 If ISATAP is deployedin a multisite, load balancing, or multidomain environment, you must remove it or move it to a native IPv6 deployment before you configure DirectAccess.